Virginia DUI Lawyer

 Prince William County

 Prince William County is enormous, and it reaches all the way from the Potomac River and past Haymarket.
 It also engulfs Manassas, an independent city right in the middle of it.
 If an attorney with our firm is unable to reduce your charge or negotiate a favorable plea deal, your Prince William DUI case will likely be heard at 9311 Lee Avenue in Manassas.
 DUIs actually fell in Prince William County in 2010.
 There were 2,116 cases in 2009, and just 2,046 a year later.
+However, DUI's are still vigorously prosecuted, so securing good legal representation is essential to securing a favorable outcome for your case.
+To learn more about Prince William DUI attorneys, click here.

 Cases in Arlington will be heard at the District Court located at 1425 North Courthouse Road.
 Alexandria DUI cases will be heard on King Street.
-We do not advise going through a criminal proceeding like a DUI case without an attorney on your side to make sure your rights are protected.
+We do not advise going through a criminal proceeding such as a DUI case without an attorney on your side to make sure your rights are protected.

 Please call for a FREE consultation (703) 957 7070